stevenwaterman/stevenwaterman.github.io/_posts/2020-02-10-embrace-your-obsessions.md

 I knew I could do better if I tried to write an optimised version, so I started looking into [svelte](https://svelte.dev/).
 I was led down a rabbit-hole of svelte optimisation, exploring the intricacies of the HTML rendering pipeline.

-This is a whole story in itself, and one I want to write about in more detail.
+This is a whole story in itself, and one I wanted to write about in more detail.
-It's still a work in progress, so keep an eye out for my next blog post on Monday 17th Feb!
+You can read all about it in [my next blog post](http://www.stevenwaterman.uk/2020/02/17/minesweeper-optimisation.html).

 # Obsessions are good